How to Pick NFL Upsets

 And some of the most famous upsets happened on the biggest stage of all.

-Take the free-scoring St. Louis Rams, AKA the “greatest show on turf”, who finished the 2001 regular season with a 14-2 record and were handed an eye-watering 14 point spread against the unfancied Patriots in Super Bowl XXXVI.
+Take the free-scoring L.A.
+(Formerly St. Louis) Rams, AKA the “greatest show on turf”, who finished the 2001 regular season with a 14-2 record and were handed an eye-watering 14 point spread against the unfancied Patriots in Super Bowl XXXVI.

 Start Betting on NFL Upsets Now